 Squee!
 These adorable little chickies are Easter Soap!
 My kids love getting holiday-themed soap and I love that it motivates them to get clean.
 Yay for cute things that keep my kids from stinking!

-Most of the things on this list are available with free 2-day shipping with Amazon Prime.
+Many of the things on this list are available with free 2-day shipping with Amazon Prime.
 If you’re not signed up with Prime yet, click the banner below to get a free 30-day trial!
 I use Prime for almost everything for the last few years and it’s basically my favorite thing.
 After my children, of course.

 What do you think?
 Do you have other no candy no junk Easter basket ideas to share?
 I want to hear them!
 Hit me up in the comments!